-Carlisle Bunsen Burners are manufactured from brass and are nickel plated.
+Carlisle Bunsen Burners are manufactured from brass.
 The base is manufactured out of steel.
 The Bunsen Burner Series is offered with several different types of burners.
 All Carlisle Bunsen Burners come with an integral hose adapter that fits from 1/4” to 3/8” ID hosing.
 The Carlisle Bunsen Burner Series is able to use natural gas or propane.
 When ordering it must be specified which gas is to be used.

 The No. 111 Bunsen Burner is constructed with an air shutter at the bottom of the main mixing tube.
 The air shutter can be opened or closed to control the amount of inspirated air necessary for your application.
 The stabilizing ring located at the top of the tube, acts as a pilot to prevent flashbacks and blow-offs of the master flame.
 4” height without flame.